Arnold Toynbee (historian, born 1852)

-Arnold Toynbee (/ˈtɔɪnbi/; 23 August 1852 – 9 March 1883) was a British economic historian also noted for his social commitment and desire to improve the living conditions of the working classes.
+Arnold Toynbee (/ˈtɔɪnbi/; 23 August 1852 – 9 March 1883) was an English economic historian also noted for his social commitment and desire to improve the living conditions of the working classes.
+Toynbee Hall in London was named in his honour.

 Life and career

-Toynbee was born in Syria, the son of the physician Joseph Toynbee, a pioneering otolaryngologist.
-His sister was the bacteriologist Grace Frankland.
+Toynbee was born in London, the son of the physician Joseph Toynbee, a pioneering otolaryngologist.
+One of nine children, his sister was the bacteriologist Grace Frankland, and his brother was Paget Toynbee, the Dante scholar.

 Toynbee was the uncle, via his brother Harry Valpy Toynbee, of universal historian Arnold Joseph Toynbee (1889–1975).
-The two are often confused for each other due to the similarity of their names.
+The two are often confused due to the similarity of their names.